AndreasWunsch/Groundwater-Level-Forecasting-with-ANNs-A-Comparison-of-LSTM-CNN-and-NARX/README.md

 S. Broda:  [0000-0001-6858-6368](https://orcid.org/0000-0001-6858-6368)

 For a detailed description please refer to the publication.
 Please adapt all absolute loading/saving and software paths within the scripts to make them running, you need Matlab and Python software for  a successful application.
+We further use the Python Package [BayesianOptimization](https://github.com/fmfn/BayesianOptimization) by [fmfn](https://github.com/fmfn).
+To run the Python Code please download and install this package.

 ### Content Overview:
 * /CNN - Python Code